-Dementia: Living with a Positive Outlook Despite the Diagnosis
+Dementia: Staying Positive Despite the Diagnosis

 The idea that some people can stay positive after receiving a dementia diagnosis seems surprising to many, yet when faced with adversity we have only two choices — make the best of what is in front of us, or live with negativity.